 The best thing is that you don’t need to go near an oven or stove – and there’s next to no washing up.

-About the steak tartare recipe
+About the beef tartare recipe

-History of the recipe
+Steak tartare history: origins of the recipe

 Gourmet cuisine goes from extreme to extreme – it’s hard to keep up with the latest culinary trends and fashions.
 Leaning towers of ingredients balanced precariously on top of each other, little flourishes of sauces, decorative microgreens.